ronikaufman/poetical_computer_vision/README.md

 # Poetical Computer Vision

 ## July 2021
+Click on an image to see it full size.

 |Mo|Tu|We|Th|Fr|Sa|Su|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |